Shape your adventure: With Extensions, every beginning and ending is yours to create. Learn More.

 Accommodation: Plaza Hotel or Kazzhol Hotel (or similar)

-Today is a long day with considerable driving as we head out of Almaty to stretch our legs and explore the countryside.
+Today we head out of Almaty to stretch our legs and explore the countryside.

 We begin by heading to Esik.
 We visit Esik Burial Mounds and the Esik State Historical and Cultural Museum.
 The mounds are one of the largest archaeological sites of the Scythian-Saka period.
-The site dates to the 4th century, BC.
+The site dates to the fourth century BCE.
 The museum is on the site of one of Kazakhstan’s most impressive archaeological finds – the tomb of the Golden Man – where a Saka prince was found in an intact tomb.

 Accommodation: Plaza Hotel or Kazzhol Hotel (or similar)

 Almaty is a beautiful city backed by the Tien Shan mountains and we have the whole day to explore it.
 With leafy streets and a cafe culture, the former Kazakh capital has a distinctly European feel.
-After breakfast, we visit several sites, including Zhenkov Cathedral (Ascension Cathedral), made entirely of wood and without the use of nails; Panfilov Park; the Monument of Panfilovs 28 Guardsmen; the Great Patriotic and Civil War monuments and eternal flame; and one of the museums (National History Museum or Museum of National Instruments).
+After breakfast, we visit several sites, including Zhenkov Cathedral (Ascension Cathedral), made entirely of wood and without the use of nails; Panfilov Park; the Monument of Panfilovs 28 Guardsmen; the Great Patriotic and Civil War monuments and eternal flame; and the Museum of National Instruments.

 After the tour, we drive to the train station.
 Here we say goodbye to our tour leader who has been with us throughout Kyrgyzstan and Kazakhstan and meet our Uzbekistan leader who’ll be with us for the remainder of the trip.